erickhun/blog/content/posts/investing-from-taiwan.md

 Simply shows up to the [tax office](https://goo.gl/maps/xReNBAMxigRMamSE6) during the tax season and declare your gains.
 You can easily generate a statement in Interactive brokers as a proof.
 The tax office employees are really helpful.
 They talk english and will help you fill the forms.

+## Bottom Line
+- Use [**Interactive Brokers**](https://www.interactivebrokers.com/referral/eric990) to buy the ETFs (or stocks)
+- If you money is in Taiwan,  Taipei Fubon Bank has the lowest fee to send money to Interactive Brokers.
+- If you invest in ETF, prefers an ETF based in Ireland to optimize your returns.
+- For taxes, go to the [Taiwan Tax office](https://goo.gl/maps/1np46KT98ww) with your annual reports, the tax officer will help you to fill your taxes.

-This post has been originally published on November 29, 2020
+This post has been originally published on November 29, 2020 and updated the 30th May 2020

 <!-- ### Insurance of the broker